meza/minecraft-mod-manager/README.md

 to automatically bump the version number.

 > **Changes not following the Conventional Commits specification will be rejected.**

+---

+#### Unit testing

+The project has been written in a TDD fashion and all contributions are required to have full and meaningful coverage.

+> _100% coverage is just the bare minimum_

+Untested pull requests will be rejected.

+---

+#### Linting rules

+`pnpm lint` or the `pnpm ci` will apply the supplied linting rules.

+##### DO NOT

+- suppress linting errors unless there is absolutely no way around them
+- modify the rules to make them less strict
+- argue about the rules

+##### DO

+- create contributions that make the rules more coherent
+- ask for help if you don't understand why a rule is in place (but first please look up the violation)

+##### Exceptions

+Sometimes when dealing with external sources, things like `snake_case_names` are inevitable.
+Those can be suppressed on the line they occur.

+---

+#### Documentation

+Make sure additions are well documented with the same language and style as the main readme is.

+---

 #### Using `console.log` and `console.error`